 The adolescent brain is less of a mystery today.
-Prior to research proven over the past decade, it was believed that the brain reached full maturation during puberty.
-However, we now know that the brain continues to develop into the mid-20s.
-The teenage brain has a similar level of activity as it did when it was an infant brain.
-But the connections it makes are of a more complex nature, requiring it to process information at new levels without the maturation to consistently cope with the social, emotional, and cognitive vacillations that are shaping the plasticity of the brain.
-Knowing this, we have an opportunity as educators and architects to use the built environment to positively influence learning while both the right and left hemispheres of the brain continue to be active while acquiring skills in the arts and academics respectively.
+Prior to research-proven over the past decade, it was believed that the brain reached full maturation during puberty.
+However, we now know that the brain continues to develop well into the mid-20s.
+Tweens experience hormonal changes that cause stress and concern while managing the social scene of the school.
+The teenage brain has a similar level of activity as an infant's brain.
+But the connections it makes are more complex, requiring it to process information at new levels without the maturation to consistently cope with the social, emotional, and cognitive vacillations that are shaping the plasticity of the brain.
+Knowing this, we have an opportunity as educators to work alongside architects to create the type of built environment that positively influences learning while both the right and left hemispheres of the student's brain continue to be active and developing skills in the arts and academics respectively.

 Every new experience makes an impression on the brain.
 When we take these impressions, translate and transform them into positive learning experiences, we blend academics with the social and emotional experiences that are so crucial during the high school years.
 Extracurricular involvement in school activities is important for social development and the building of friendships that the brain craves.
 The spaces we create for these experiences not only support learning but also help to make memories that can last a lifetime.

 Flexible and adaptable spaces support unique learners who are currently in our schools.
 It is important to remember that students learn differently and that educators are preparing them for careers that have not yet been discovered or developed.
 Additionally, the importance of the soft skills that industry leaders require for highly collaborative teams continues to increase.
 Skills necessary for future careers must be developed in the high schools of today.
 The spaces that we design foster the types of environments that assist teachers in preparing their students for the world of tomorrow.